Disable CSS pre-processing

 • Checks CSS properties against email client capabilities

-You can find more details on Premailer’s website, as well as on the Github repository.
+You can find more details on Premailer’s website, as well as in their Github repository.

 Why disable it?

-If you’re using a custom email template which already has been pre-processed, running it through Premailer may cause some layout bugs.
+If you’re using a custom email template that was already pre-processed, running it through Premailer may cause issues with your layout.
 This most frequently happens with responsive email templates on mobile devices.

 Disabling CSS pre-processing means that your CSS will stay exactly as specified in your template, avoiding these problems.